Boost Feature Adoption: Deeplink-Driven Discovery Campaigns with Amply

 saveReport(report)

-// This event triggers Amply's campaign evaluation
+// This event triggers Amply's campaign evaluation.

 }Feature Usage Tracking